Hope for the harassed. A word for our times.

 It is as if we are walking backwards into the future.
 We can only see the past, and each step that we make into the future, each decision we take, is a step of faith, based on what has happened in the past.
 I know that pews have held me up in the past, so I can sit down with confidence.

 But the privilege of the people of God is to walk backwards into the future with a rear-view mirror.
 We are not just basing the decisions we make on what has happened in the past (which we can see), but on what is there in the future.
 We can see what the future is.
-We can see the future of the Kingdom of God, of this world transformed, of peace, shalom, wholeness and wellbeing, where there is no sin and no death.
+We can see the future of the Kingdom of God, of this world transformed, of peace, shalom, and justice, where there is no sin, no sickness and no death.

-And our work is, in the name of Jesus, to cure the sick – through prayer, and through hard work and study and using the gifts God has given us.
-Some of you have been, maybe are, medics.
-It can be a costly profession – but it is a profession that is close to the heart of God.
+So our work is, in the name of Jesus, to anticipate that kingdom, to preach the Kingdom and to cure the sick – through prayer, and through hard work and study and using the gifts God has given us – because we see the future: a creation transformed and renewed by Jesus

 So yes, the Kingdom of God is near.